biblibre/omeka-s-module-Selection/README.md

 )->getContent();
 ```

-- Create a dynamic selection for the query "resource_class_id=1":
+3. Create a dynamic selection

+  The example below uses the query "resource_class_id=1" to create a dynamic
+  selection:

 ```php
 $selectedResource = $this->api()->create('selections', [